KallinDev/Student-Habit-Tracker/docs/sprint-planning.md

 - Prioritize desktop web experience
 - Keep design minimal and fast-loading
 - Use Azure Boards for task tracking and Agile workflow

+---

+## Sprint 2 — Dates: 2025-07-14 to 2025-08-14

+- Nothing to add here, everything is done and dusted and the planning from last sprint still stands.
+- Make sure the site is done within 4 weeks.